Aid workers warn looming Balkan winter threatens migrant children

 "There are more and more single parents (mothers) carrying four or five kids that are arriving ...
 The situation is alarming," she said, adding those arriving were not dressed properly for the weather and mostly lacked warm shoes or socks.

-Another Syrian in Presevo, Tareef Sharifi, said he left a refugee camp in Turkey a week ago, travelling with his wife and eight children aged between 12 years and only 8 months.
+Another Syrian in Presevo, Tareef Sharifi, said he left a refugee camp in Turkey a week ago, traveling with his wife and eight children aged between 12 years and only 8 months.

 "I don't want my children to be like me, to live amid war or be homeless," said the 38-year-old man, holding one of his twin daughters in his arms.